 - A credit card for an electronics store because they have a “don’t pay for 3 months policy” on all purchases and that is nice to have.

 - A credit card with a large Warehouse Home Repair retailer, because they offer don’t pay for a year on some items.

 - One of many types of credit cards just because we need them at different places.

 - A Gajillion points cards for each of the “buy and get points” programs we are in (look it up Gajillion is a real word).

 - etc., etc., etc.,

-I think I have some pictures of my kids in my wallet too, but I am confident they are at least 10 years out of date.
+I also have some pictures of my kids in my wallet, but I am confident they are at least ten years out of date.

-This Wallet Bloat is actually a dangerous thing because each of these credit facilities is a point of attack for someone to use my credit for their own nefarious ideas, worse still it is a financial hot spot for me where I can build up short term HUGELY AGGREGIOUS DISGUSTING AND AWFUL credit card debt (the term Bad Debt doesn’t do this justice) and forget that I have done this, thus causing the classic “Credit Card Bill Opening Explosion”.
+This Wallet Bloat is dangerous because each of these credit facilities is a point of attack for someone to use my credit for their nefarious ideas.
+Worse still, it is a financial hot spot for me where I can build up short term HUGELY AGGREGIOUS DISGUSTING AND AWFUL credit card debt (the phrase Bad Debt doesn’t do this justice) and forget that I have done this, thus causing the classic “Credit Card Bill Opening Explosion.”

-One day there may be a generic credit vehicle taken by everyone everywhere, but I think by that time there will be one global monetary device as well, and by then Skynet will have become self-aware, so it won’t matter.
+One day there may be a generic credit vehicle taken by everyone everywhere, but I think by that time, there will be one global monetary device as well, and by then, Skynet will have become self-aware so that it won’t matter.

-Are there people with only 1 card, or better still, no cards?
+Are there people with only one card, or better still, no cards?
 Chime in, oh wise readers.